3 days in Berlin may not be enough time to see this sprawling city, but you can still see a lot in that time!

 It’s best to do a bit of research beforehand and find out where to stay in Berlin that will suit what you want to get out of your trip.

-I have listed a few of the best hostels in Berlin, as well as some hotels below, for you to consider during your 3 days in Berlin.
+I have listed a few hostels, as well as some hotels below, for you to consider during your 3 days in Berlin.

 They don’t include prices for extras such as nights out at a bar/pub, club entry fees, souvenirs/clothing purchases, tours. etc. You will have to budget extra for these purchases as they are ‘non-essential!’